 During my RTW (1996), I knew I would have to refuel from drums at Christmas Island.
 I had my own pump and I used a two litre clear glass jar to check the first strokes of the pump, checking the colour and the odour of the fuel from each drum.
-I did make sure the pump was drained dry before starting on the second drum, making sure the sample was from that drum and not was left in the pump.
+I did make sure the pump was drained dry before starting on the second drum, making sure the sample was from that new drum was not from fuel left in the pump.

 One is never too cautious, especially before a long flight over water.